Net Investment Income Tax (NIIT)

 Starting in January 1, 2013, a new 3.8% Medicare tax, known formally as the Net Investment Income Tax (NIIT) (aka Medicare surtax) will be applied to certain investment income of individuals, estates, and trusts that are above statutory threshold amounts.
 There is also an additional Medicare tax of 0.9% that applies to earned income subject to employment taxes, discussed in Additional Medicare Tax.
 In the case of individuals, both wages and other forms of compensation for work are added to investment income to determine whether the threshold has been reached and the tax is only assessed on that portion of investment income that exceeds the threshold.IRC §1411

 Traditionally, the Medicare tax had been classified as an employment tax, because it was assessed only on employment income.
 This is the 1st tax to apply to what had traditionally been considered an employment tax to another form of income.
 This trend will likely continue, since the government always needs more money, and there was never any strong reason why employment taxes had to apply only to employment income.
-Indeed, as a flat tax for which there are few deductions and to which few tax credits can be applied, it is the most burdensome tax to the poor.
+Indeed, as a flat tax for which there are few deductions and to which few tax credits can be applied, employment taxes are the most burdensome tax to the poor.

 Who Is Subject to the NIIT?